andylin1212/CrashCourse/README.md

 ### Searched Results with Bottom Tab Navigation
 #### Summary & Related Words
 Users will see 5 key points about the searched term and 9 - 12 clickable related words.
-When click on any of the related words, app will conduct same search via calls to API for content generation.
+When clicked on any of the related words, app will conduct same search via calls to API for content generation.
 User will be redirected to Summary screen for new search word once content is loaded.

 <img src="./demos/RelatedWords-Aliens_AdobeExpress.gif" height=500 />